Reading time: 7 minutes.

 In general, you will want to jog with your Samoyed for peak health opportunities, occasionally you can push your Sammie to the limit with sprints and agility tests.
 This way, you can see them hit those top speeds and they can have some enrichment activities which keep their brains working well.

 Overall, their medium size, build, and athleticism helps them to be amazing running partners.
-They have a lot of energy and endurance which leads them to be great runners and to get a lot of enjoyment from running.
+They have a lot of energy (Samoyeds are not lazy dogs) and endurance which leads them to be great runners and to get a lot of enjoyment from running.

 Are Samoyeds Good Running Partners?